A note on the Tur\'an number of a Berge odd cycle: Proof of Theorems and

-Now a hyperedge $a\in A$ that is incident to $M_0$ contains a sub-edge $M_0(a)$, at least one sub-edge $b_0$ shared with a hyperedge in $\cH_1$, maybe some sub-edges that are matched to some other $a'\in A$, and maybe some other sub-edges $b\in B\setminus B'$.
-We have the option to replace $M_0(a)$ with any of the unused sub-edges.
-We pick $M(a)$ to be one of the sub-edges $b\in B'$ or $M_0(a)$ the following way: $M(a)$ should share exactly one vertex with $b_0$ if possible.
-We go through the hyperedges greedily; as long as there is a hyperedge $a$ such that $M(a)$ can be changed this way, we execute the change (it is possible that $M(a)$ cannot be changed originally, but later an edge that is $M_0(a')$ becomes free to use).
-This process finishes after finitely many (at most $|A|$) steps, as we change $M_0(a)$ to $M(a)$ at most once for every $a\in A$.
+For $a\in A_0$, we pick $M(a)$ to be one of the sub-edges $b\in B$ of $a$ (potentially we let $M(a)=M_0(a)$) in the following way: $M(a)$ should share exactly one vertex with $b_0$ (where $b_0$ is a sub-edge that is also a sub-edge of a hyperedge in $\cH_1$) if possible.
+We go through the hyperedges greedily; as long as there is a hyperedge $a\in A_0$ such that $M_0(a)$ can be changed in this way, we execute the change (it is possible that $M_0(a)$ cannot be changed originally, but later a sub-edge of $a$ that is $M_0(a')$ becomes free to use, when $M(a')$ is chosen to be different from $M_0(a')$).
+This process finishes after finitely many (at most $|A_0|$) steps, as we change $M_0(a)$ to $M(a)$ at most once for every $a\in A_0$.
 After this, we rename the unchanged $M_0(a)$ to $M(a)$.

-This way we arrive to a matching $M$ such that for every $a$, it shares a sub-edge $b_0$ with a hyperedge in $\cH_1$ with the property that either $M(a)$ shares exactly one vertex with $b_0$, or all the sub-edges of $a$ sharing exactly one vertex with $b_0$ are $M(a')$ for some $a'\in A$.
+The resulting matching $M$ has the following property: for every $a\in A_0$, $a$ shares a sub-edge $b_0$ with a hyperedge in $\cH_1$, such that that either $M(a)$ shares exactly one vertex with $b_0$, or all the sub-edges of $a$ sharing exactly one vertex with $b_0$ are $M(a')$ for some $a'\in A_0$.

 Now we can apply Lemma \ref{cel2} to $\Gamma$ and $M$ to obtain $A_1,A_2,B_1,B_2$.
 Let us call the elements of $B_1$ \textit{red} edges and the elements of $B_2$ \textit{blue} edges.
 Let $G$ be the graph consisting of all the red and blue edges.
 Then $G$ is obviously $F$-free.